Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/user-tokens.md

     :::note

-    You do not need to replace your API key with a PAT in <Constant name="cloud" />.
-The option to rotate API keys is used for rotating existing API keys, not for replacing them with PATs.
+     The option to rotate API keys is used for existing API keys, not for replacing them with PATs.
+You do not need to replace your API key with a PAT in the <Constant name="cloud" /> UI.

     :::